Deal on fresh U.S. coronavirus relief eluding congressional Republicans, Democrats

-WASHINGTON (Reuters) - Republicans and Democrats in Congress remained unable to reach agreement on fresh relief for a pandemic-hit U.S. economy on Wednesday, with top Republicans supporting what the Senate’s top Democrats dismissed as an “inadequate, partisan proposal.”
+WASHINGTON (Reuters) - Republicans and Democrats in Congress remained unable to reach agreement on fresh relief for a pandemic-hit U.S. economy on Wednesday, however there were early signs that a $908 billion bipartisan proposal could be gaining traction as a negotiating tool.

-Treasury Secretary Steven Mnuchin said outgoing Republican President Donald Trump supported a proposal put forth by Republican Majority Leader Mitch McConnell after McConnell on Tuesday rejected a $908 billion bipartisan package.
+On Wednesday, Treasury Secretary Steven Mnuchin said outgoing President Donald Trump supported a different Republican proposal put forth by Senate Majority Leader Mitch McConnell after McConnell on Tuesday rejected the bipartisan package.

+No. 2 Senate Republican John Thune, however, told reporters that the bipartisan plan represented “progress” and “I think hopefully it’ll be helpful in us getting a deal done.”

+House of Representatives Speaker Nancy Pelosi and Senate Democratic Leader Chuck Schumer urged McConnell, a Republican, to immediately engage in negotiations, using the $908 billion initiative as a foundation.

 “The president will sign the McConnell proposal that he put forward yesterday.
 We look forward to making progress on that,” Mnuchin told reporters on Capitol Hill.

-But Senate Democratic leader Chuck Schumer blasted the Republican effort for excluding Democrats, who control the U.S. House of Representatives.
+But Schumer blasted the Republican effort for excluding Democrats, who control the U.S. House of Representatives.

 “The Republican leader should not waste the Senate’s time on another inadequate, partisan proposal and instead should sit down with Democrats to begin a true bipartisan effort to quickly meet the needs of the country,” Schumer said in a speech on the Senate floor.
 He noted that the McConnell proposal includes liability protection for businesses that Democrats reject.